 \section{Evolutionary methods}

-SR has been integrated into a wide number of evolutionary methods.
-These methods can be organized in the following categories \citep{Kronberger2024}: regression-based divided in linear and non-linear methods, expression tree-based including genetic programming \citep{Koza1992}, reinforcement learning \citep{RL_book} or transformer neural networks \citep{Vaswani2017}.
-There are also many variants that include several combinations of these methods, such as AI-Feyman \citep{aifeyn_0} a physics-inspired method, or symbolic metamodel \citep{Abroshan2023} a mathematics-inspired method.
+Symbolic regression has been integrated into a wide number of evolutionary methods.
+These methods can be organised into the following categories \citep{Kronberger2024}: regression-based divided in linear and non-linear methods, expression tree-based including genetic programming (GP; \citep{Koza1992}), reinforcement learning \citep{RL_book}, and transformer neural networks \citep{Vaswani2017}.
+There are also many variants that include several combinations of these methods, such as AI-Feyman \citep{aifeyn_0}, a physics-inspired method, and symbolic metamodel \citep{Abroshan2023}, a mathematics-inspired method.

-Genetic programming (GP) \citep{Koza1992} is a widely used evolutionary algorithm used in SR. In evolutionary algorithms, a population of solution candidates is used in a parallel search process.
+Genetic programming (\citealt{Koza1992}) is an evolutionary algorithm widely used in symbolic regression.
+In evolutionary algorithms, a population of solution candidates is used in a parallel search process.
 This approach involves repeatedly recombining, mutating, and evaluating portions of solution candidates to gradually achieve improvements.
 The algorithm simulates processes observed in natural evolution, particularly the inheritance of traits from parents to offspring and selection pressure.
-GP are tree-based expressions, composed of primitives, for example binary and unary operators such as multiplication or exponential, and terminals that represent the variables and constants used to formulate a function.
-These are defined in what is called a ``PrimitiveSet”.
+GP algorithms are tree-based expressions composed of primitives, for example, binary and unary operators such as multiplication or exponential, and terminals that represent the variables and constants used to formulate a function.
+These are defined in what is called a `PrimitiveSet'.